bulbacss/bulba/.github/CONTRIBUTING.md

 * Make sure the issue hasn't been raised yet
 * Include **screenshots** and animated GIFs in your issue whenever possible
+* Include information about your browser if it applies (Eg: chrome v80, firefox v79)

 ### Submitting a Pull Request